-"limitation proceeding" means a proceeding under:
+limitation proceeding means a proceeding under:

-- (a) section 25 of this Act; - (b) section 335 of the Navigation Act 1912; or - (c) section 10 of the Protection of the Sea (Civil Liability) Act 1981; - "maritime claim", "general maritime claim" and "proprietary maritime claim" have the meanings given by section 4; - "master", in relation to a ship, means a person who has command or charge of the ship; - "member of the crew", in relation to a ship, means a person employed or engaged in any capacity on board the ship on the business of the ship, other than: - (a) the master of the ship; - (b) a person who has the conduct of the ship as the pilot of the ship; or - (c) a person temporarily employed on the ship in port; - "mortgage", in relation to a ship or a share in a ship, includes a hypothecation or pledge of, and a charge on, the ship or share, whether at law or in equity and whether arising under the law in force in a part of Australia or elsewhere; - "relevant person", in relation to a maritime claim, means a person who would be liable on the claim in a proceeding commenced as an action in personam; - "sea" includes all waters within the ebb and flow of the tide; - "ship" means a vessel of any kind used or constructed for use in navigation by water, however it is propelled or moved, and includes: - (a) a barge, lighter or other floating vessel; - (b) a hovercraft; - (c) an off-shore industry mobile unit within the meaning of the Navigation Act 1912; and - (d) a vessel that has sunk or is stranded and the remains of such a vessel;
+- (a) section 25 of this Act; - (b) section 9 of the Limitation of Liability for Maritime Claims Act 1989; or - (c) section 10 of the Protection of the Sea (Civil Liability) Act 1981.

+maritime claim, general maritime claim and proprietary maritime claim have the meanings given by section 4.

+master, in relation to a ship, means a person who has command or charge of the ship.

+member of the crew, in relation to a ship, means a person employed or engaged in any capacity on board the ship on the business of the ship, other than:

+- (a) the master of the ship; - (b) a person who has the conduct of the ship as the pilot of the ship; or - (c) a person temporarily employed on the ship in port.

+2 Admiralty Act 1988

+mortgage, in relation to a ship or a share in a ship, includes a hypothecation or pledge of, and a charge on, the ship or share, whether at law or in equity and whether arising under the law in force in a part of Australia or elsewhere.

+relevant person, in relation to a maritime claim, means a person who would be liable on the claim in a proceeding commenced as an action in personam.

+sea includes all waters within the ebb and flow of the tide.

+ship means a vessel of any kind used or constructed for use in navigation by water, however it is propelled or moved, and includes:

+- (a) a barge, lighter or other floating vessel; - (b) a hovercraft; - (c) an off-shore industry mobile unit within the meaning of the Navigation Act 1912; and - (d) a vessel that has sunk or is stranded and the remains of such a vessel;